If you want to build an iPhone app in 2023 you have plenty of options.

-You can now test out all the features of the app to make sure everything runs as you expect.
+You can now test out all the features of the app to make sure everything runs as you expect and look out for an error message.
 If you notice anything doesn’t work how you want it to or if something doesn’t look right, this is the time to change it.

-At this stage, you can also test the device out on an Apple device you own by connecting your iPhone or iPad to your computer and then selecting the device through XCode.
+At this stage, you can also test the device out on the iOs devices you own by connecting your iPhone or iPad to your computer and then selecting the device through XCode.
 If you have multiple devices, be sure to test your app on all of them to make sure everything works as it should.

 Test the App Internally